simonem/PhD_Thesis/research.md

 # Research design

 The aims of this chapter are to present the research design, to describe methods and tools adopted and how data have been analysed.
 Although not all of these methods and results have been explicitly reported in the papers, they have been important to understand the users, the domain and the needs.
-The adopted methods weren’t given a priori but rather they emerged over time.
+The adopted methods weren’t given a priori but rather they emerged over time. \todo{what’s the role of literature review in this chapter?}

-## Research methodology
+## Research overview

 The work in this thesis is based on interpretative case study [@Klein:1999bm; @Walsham:2006bo] and design research [@Hevner:2010fy; @March:1995gm].
 The research followed a *user centred approach* process [@MAGUIRE:2001dp; Gulliksen:2003hd], based on exploratory studies and design work following in multiple iterations.